robjg/oddjob/README.txt

 Still To Do for 1.3.0
 ---------------------

+- Add a zero length string check to Check Job.
+- Add a Grep Job.
 - Add Parent Started State to User Guide.
-Document thread.
+Document thread, and services.
 - Write tests for setting nextDue while timer running.
 - Find bug with destroying JMX Client - see Stack Exceptions in TogetherTest#testClientServerLoopback.